Eastlea, Harare: Demographics

 Eastlea is a lower middle class, residential suburb with a highly diverse urban population.
-The cityscape and history of the community is rooted firmly in Eastlea's role as a home for new immigrants to the city and for its post-independence position as a destination for an upwardly-mobile black middle class many of whom work for non governmental organisations nearby.
+The cityscape and history of the community are rooted firmly in Eastlea's role as a home for new immigrants to the city and for its post-independence position as a destination for an upwardly-mobile black middle class, many of whom work for non governmental organisations nearby.
 The neighbourhood is characterized by a mix of townhouses, apartments and single family homes.
 Housing tends to be more dense than the affluent northern suburbs.
 It is a predominantly residential neighbourhood with considerable appeal to a wide variety of Harareans, owing principally to its ethnic diversity, proximity to the urban core of the city, and wide variety of commercial and public services.

 Unofficially the suburb is divided into northern and southern areas with the A5 highway serving as the bisecting line.
 Owing to its history, the northern is highly diverse and middle class, with the bulk or the areas institutions and amenities, such as the Eastlea Shopping Centre.

 The southern half developed during the interwar and post-WW2 era and is more varied in terms of housing styles, income levels, cultures and spoken languages.
 Generally speaking Eastlea is associated with Harare's multi-ethnic, middle-class, given the presence of major institutions such as Churchill School, the Hellenic Club of Harare and the Chapman Golf Club.

 Eastlea first rose to prominence as an important middle-class suburb towards the mid century, initially populated by the (then) white-collar workforce and accessible via bus and road to and from the city centre.
 As widespread suburbanisation developed in the post-war period, affluent anglophone whites moved east and north to wealthier suburbs and Eastlea became home to successive waves of immigrants, first working class Britons (and a mostly anglophone white South African cohort), then from Greece, Cyprus and Portugal, and more recently from Mozambique, Malawi and China.
 Concurrently, black Zimbabweans were attracted to Eastlea, and many coloured families were drawn to the area from their traditional suburbs (nearby Braeside and Hillside) replacing many older whites.

 In recent years, Eastlea has developed into a highly desirable neighbourhood for young professionals, exacerbating income inequality in the area, given the city's high unemployment rate, though almost all the gentrification has been concentrated in the northeast of the suburb bordering the more affluent Newlands.